joelkny97/joelkny97/README.md

 ### Hi there 👋

+# I'm Joel Kinny

+## I mainly work on Python and C++ for building and experimenting with various tools and applications.

+## I love reading and try keeping up with the latest technology and reasearch in the field of Artificial Intelligence.

+## I have experience working with big data and data engineering processes and building scalable distributed applications for enterprise wide usage

 <!--
 **joelkny97/joelkny97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.